hoetmaaiers/ogone-rails/README.md

 ### Check Ogone feedback

-Check the accept feedback Ogone sends you:
+Create a new object to check the feedback Ogone gives you:

 	# app/controllers/feedback_controller.rb
-	@check = OgoneRails::check_auth( request.GET )
+    @check = OgoneRails::CheckAuth.new( request.GET )

-On **true** a hash with all parameters returned.
-On **false** the check returns false.
-The returned values are made much more readable then Ogone's naming:
+Check valid authorization:

+	@check.valid?
+	#return true or false

+Get parameters, returned in a hash format.
+The keys are renamed to be much more readable:

+	@check.get_parameters

+… will return:

 	{
 		"order_id" => "46185",